JoshuaAmaju/Creator/README.md

 });
 ```

-Complex nesting is supported also, creating a tree like structure for example:
+Complex nesting is supported also, but not advisable
+For example, creating a tree like structure:
 ```
 Creator.createNode({
   elementType: "div",